Nallin90/project2test/README.md

 >    - The more closely this additional dashboard indicates potential issue scenarios, the better
 >    - The idea is to have visualizations that might indicate that a problem might occur soon, even if an alert has not fired yet
 ---
+>## SLI (_Service Level Indicator_)
+1) Assurance of various metrics monitoring (AlertManagerFailing)
+2) Disk space reliability (DiskAlmostFull)
+3) Node space reliability (NodeMemoryFull)
+4) Suspicious or high traffic monitoring (HostNetworkTooMuchData)
+5) Comprehensive traffic monitoring
+6) Full application analysis
+>## SLO (_Service Level Objective_)
+1) 90% guaranteed uptime whenever we can afford to host
+2) Guaranteed monitoring of traffic, health metrics, and error tracking
+3) Prevention of host disk running out of space by alerting you when disk space is 10% or below
+4) Prevention of nodes running out of space by alerting you when 10% or below
+5) Alert notification for high amounts of traffic or potential DDoS attacks
+6) Accurate traffic monitoring by tallying the exact number of requests and the specific kind of requests(GET,POST,etc...)
+7) Complete application metrics coverage including data aggregation of basic, memory, GC, HikariCP, HTTP, Tomcat, and Logback statistics
+____
 >## Documentation:
 >- Starting project 2 via kubernetes
 >  - ![img_6.png](img_6.png)